 Udemy – Baby Boomers are reinventing themselves into all sorts of post-retirement businesses and many are working online.
 You can learn tech skills such as website design, social media, IT, computer software, business skills, as well as photography, health, self-improvement, languages, music, test prep and just about anything on Udemy.
 They have a library of over 65,000 online learning courses at reasonable prices.
 Work at your own pace.
 You can even learn using their fabulous phone app.

 Great Escape Publishing – If you have a desire to become a freelance writer I recommend you take a course from Great Escape Publishing.
-I attended their travel writer’s workshop in Denver and not only learned a ton but met amazing people, some of whom have written posts on this blog and have become online friends.
+I attended their travel writer’s workshop in Denver and not only learned valuable skills but met amazing people, some of whom have written posts on this blog and have become online friends.
 I decided to stick with blogging but my writing has improved because of it.
-Many of my classmates are now award-winning writers who write for a variety of publications both print and online.
+Many of my classmates are now award-winning writers who have bylines in a variety of publications both print and online.
 Great Escape’s courses are not cheap, but certainly worth it in both content and contacts.

 Become a blogger – I’ve been blogging since 2008 and taught myself how to set up sites on WordPress.
 I started a business helping other people to do it in 2010.
-Now, I not only set up websites but also tutor those who want to learn how to use their WordPress site to fit their individual needs.
+Now, I not only set up websites but also tutor those who want to learn how to use WordPress to fit their individual needs.
 For more information, click here.

 Bluprint (formerly Craftsy) has online classes that will teach you how to create handmade crafts and goods.
-It has online courses for sewing, knitting, cake decorating, baking, crochet, embroidery, photography, paper crafts, woodworking, weaving, spinning, dance, fitness, yoga, art, and home decorating.
-Their site is a DIY paradise for those who are creative and love to work with their hands.
+They include sewing, knitting, cake decorating, baking, crochet, embroidery, photography, paper crafts, woodworking, weaving, spinning, dance, fitness, yoga, art, and home decorating.
+It’s a paradise for do-it-yourselfers who are creative and love to work with their hands.
 You can also purchase craft kits, supplies, and patterns.